missiontopsyche-platinum/platinum_24a_game_psycheopoly-se/Documentation/PlayerController/AI-Decision-Systems/AI-Mortgage-Decision.md

 | DangerThreshold  | The cash floor the AI targets to reach through mortgaging actions    | $75           |

 > Note: Unlike other AI behaviors, this system requires no weights.
 The scoring
-> is fully determined by the game's own economic values — purchase prices,
+> is fully determined by the game's own economic values: purchase prices,
-> mortgage values, and rent tables — rather than tunable factors.
+> mortgage values, and rent tables rather than tunable factors.
 The single
 > threshold controls when the behavior triggers and when it exits.

 ---